tjcreedy/tbaf-ml/README.md

 ```

 ### Calculate protein scale values
 The protscale.csv file supplied in this repository details 54 protein scales, each of which assigns each amino acid a value.
 The `applyscales.py` script supplied reads a fasta file, translates the DNA sequences to amino acids (given a reading frame and translation table, which for our example dataset is frame 2 and 5), assigns the values and calculates the mean for each of these scales.
+We can optionally also split each sequence into a number of equally sized chunks and compute the mean of each scale for each chunk.
 The result is output in csv format to the standard output.
-Note that here we take advantage of the optional function to calculate the correlation coefficient between all pairwise combinations of scales and remove any that highly correlate.
+Note that here we calculate the scale means for 7 chunks as well as the overall sequence.
+We take advantage of the optional function to calculate the correlation coefficient between all pairwise combinations of scales and remove any that highly correlate.
 We also take advantage of multithreading to perform the scale assessment more quickly.
 ```
-python3 applyscales.py --scales protscale.csv --readingframe 2 --maxcorrelation 0.95 --threads 10 --table 5 < references_final.fasta > references_protscale.csv
+applyscales.py --scales protscale.csv --readingframe 2 --maxcorrelation 0.95 --threads 10 --table 5 --chunks 7 < references_final.fasta > references_protscale.csv
 ```

 This data is now ready to be prepared for use in training the model.
 The above three steps should be run again for any other reference data, if separate.